orchidsoftware/orchid.software/docs/en/docs/field.md

 ### Design

 Empty and expressionless input fields can confuse the user, but you can help by specifying a title.
+The title should be a short and descriptive label that clearly communicates the purpose of the field.
+Here is an example of how to add a title to an input field:

 ```php
 Input::make('name')
     ->title('First name');
 ```

-When you need to describe the purpose of the field in more detail, then you can use the hint:
+If you need to provide additional context or instructions for the field, you can use the `help` method to add a hint or brief description.
+The hint should be a short and concise message that helps the user understand the purpose or format of the field.
+Here is an example of how to add a hint to an input field:

 ```php
 Input::make('name')
     ->help('What is your name?');
 ```

-If the field description is very specific and a large description is required, You can use the tooltip that will be shown as a popup:
+If the field requires a more detailed explanation or guidance, you can use the `popover` method to add a tooltip that will be displayed as a pop-up when the user hovers over the field.
+The tooltip should provide additional information or instructions that help the user complete the field correctly.
+Here is an example of how to add a tooltip to an input field:

 ```php
 Input::make('name')
     ->popover('Tooltip - hint that user opens himself.');
 ```

-Horizontal or vertical view:
+By default, form elements are displayed in a horizontal layout, with the label and input field side by side.
+However, you can change the layout to a vertical arrangement by using the `vertical()` method:

 ```php
 Input::make('name')->vertical();
 ```

+If you prefer the horizontal layout, you can use the `horizontal()` method to restore it:

 ```php
 Input::make('name')->horizontal();